 Coach Niehoff began his basketball playing career at West Islip High School where he was a 3-year starter on varsity and a 2-year captain.
 He finished his senior season ranked 3rd in Suffolk County in scoring and finished as one of the All-Time leading scorers there.
 He helped lead the program to the most successful season in 30 years and was then selected to represent the Long Island Region as a starter for the silver medalist Empire State team in 2004.
 From there, Carson continued his playing career at SUNY Cortland where he was a 3-year starter and selected captain for his Senior campaign.
 He finished on the 1,000 point scoring list and received All-SUNYAC honors his Senior season.
 After college, he was selected as a member of the Washington Generals basketball team that plays against the world famous Harlem Globetrotters.
 After that, he spent 2 seasons at St. Anthony’s High School as the Freshman boys basketball coach.
 As recent as 2016, he was the Varsity Head Coach at Inwood Academy in Washington Heights, NY.
 As a coach and trainer, Niehoff values dedication, passion and the willingness to expand players game beyond their limits, through versatility and having a strong basketball I.Q.

 Coach Alyson Brennan began her basketball career at Holy Trinity High School where she was a 4-year Varsity starter and a 3-year captain.
 She was awarded All-League her senior season.
 After high school, Brennan went to St. Thomas Aquinas College.
 As a Spartan, she was a 4-year starter and a 3-year captain.
 She was placed on the All-Rookie team her Freshman year.
-Recently she was the Head Girls Varsity Basketball coach at Holy Trinity High School.
+Last year she was the Head Girls Varsity Basketball coach at Holy Trinity High School.
 This year she is the Assistant Coach at St. Dominic's High School.